Leadership

 The Practice of Courage

-I began my career many years ago teaching English and professional communication in Osaka, Japan, where I first learned the Japanese chant sung during Awa Odori, one of the largest dance festivals in the world:
+Given my experiences growing up in a variety of countries and cultures, it’s probably not too surprising that I actually began my career as an educator teaching English and professional communication in Osaka, Japan.
+It is here that I first learned the Japanese chant sung during Awa Odori, one of the largest dance festivals in the world:

 踊る阿呆に